Operation—To Fool A Hawke, Chap. 1

 "Yeah, I did," String admitted, shaking his head as he returned the favor, splashing some of the water onto Caitlin's shirt.
 "You were very convincing, Caitlin—your coach would have been very impressed.
 Even though you've been away from those classes for so long, you've still got it, Cait...whatever the hell 'it' is.
 You got me, Cait—you got me good," String admitted.

 "Thanks, String," Caitlin replied honestly.
 "I—I really hated to do that.
+I never—ever—wanted to hurt you like that.
 You—you know that, right?"
-She lay the dishes aside and moved over to String, and slipped her arms around his neck.
+She set the dishes aside and moved over to String, and slipped her arms around his neck.

 "Guess that means Mommy and Daddy aren't mad at each other anymore, huh?"
 Sally Anne giggled, as String and Caitlin separated and each grabbed one of their children.

 "No, kids, Mommy's not mad at Daddy," String assured their children.
 "And Mommy never was mad at Daddy—so even though I yelled this morning, Daddy's not mad at Mommy.
 Nobody's mad, and nobody's goin' anywhere.
 Okay?"

 Later that evening, after they finished the dishes and put their daughters to bed, Caitlin and String headed towards the sleeping loft.
 String patiently walked next to Caitlin as they went upstairs, and he tried to figure out the best way to respond to what Caitlin had done that morning.
 I'm not angry anymore, String thought, but I've gotta make sure this never happens again.
 When they reached the loft, Caitlin moved towards String with her best come-hither expression, and she hoped that he'd been able to forgive her for what she'd done, since she'd explained it had all been part of her acting classes.